This is the second in a series of emails & blog posts covering important topics about sending your child to camp. The other topics are listed below.

 Emotional Safety and Bullying

 We take pride in the fact that camp is a welcoming and safe community for all campers and staff members.
 Safety – both physical and emotional – is our top priority and we do not tolerate bullying, threatening, discrimination, or harassment of any kind.
+Staff are trained to recognize, take action, and support campers experiencing bullying situations.

-It is JCC Maccabi Sports Camp policy that campers be immunized against the common communicable diseases listed on our Immunization history form.
-Every child must have current, up-to-date polio series, measles, mumps, rubella, and tetanus toxoid vaccinations to attend JCC Maccabi Sports Camp.
+It is Maccabi Sports Camp policy that campers be immunized against the common communicable diseases listed on our Immunization history form.
+Every child must have current, up-to-date polio series, measles, mumps, rubella, and tetanus toxoid vaccinations to attend Maccabi Sports Camp.
 A negative TB test within the past 24 months is also strongly recommended.

 If your child has not been vaccinated, please contact our office to speak with the Camp Director.